Binaryxx/Binaryxx.github.io/professional-projects.md

 ### Tableau
 **Iris Dataset Exploratory Data Analysis**
+**NOTE: Unfortunately, my trial for Tableau has expired and I did not export the visualization; I will be remaking it with Tableau Public as soon as possible.*
 Visualized the distribution of classes (Setosa, Versicolour, and Virginica) based on all possible combinations of its attributes (sepal length, sepal width, petal length, petal width).

 <embed src="professional-projects-assets/iris.pdf" type="application/pdf" width = 640 height = 480><br><br>